folio-org/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 ## Using queries from the FOLIO Analytics repository

+\*Releases of FOLIO Analytics are tied to a specific flower release.
+Please refere to the version [matrix](../library-data-platform/#installing-and-configuring-the-ldp) for compatibility.

 Report queries in the FOLIO Analytics repository are laid out in a particular structure that will make it easy for you to find the various areas you need as you build your knowledge of SQL.

 * **Introductory comments.** Queries may start with a short block of text that is not part of the query.
 These "comments" often describe basic components of the query and give a brief description of the purpose.